yesco/jml/README.md

 ## Requirements

 C (gcc) compiler, and simple unix style standard library calls.
-For security no external libraries are used.
+For "security" no external libraries are used.

 ## Why

-The idea of a minimal OS is coming up again, maybe recently (now is 2016) than the last 30 years.
+The idea of a minimal OS is coming up again, maybe recently more (now is 2016) than the last 30 years.
 We have docker, and various virtualization environments.
-It's funny to simulate an actual once existing hardware computer - mostly just a PC.
+It's funny to simulate an actual once existing hardware computer - mostly just a IBM PC compatible.
 However, there are other approaches, more minimal which are single language based.
-It is sometimes called a library OS.
+These are sometimes called a library OS implementations.
 For example RTOS for ESP8266 [esp-open-rtos](https://github.com/SuperHouse/esp-open-rtos) can be seen as such.
 It provides a small implementation of most of the libraries and system calls you'd expect on a POSIX/linux style computer.
-It is limited to a single process, so no fork.
+It is limited to a single process, so no fork/popen or system cals.
 It does provide it's own threading/tasks and semaphore/messaging system.
 However, it doesn't provide infrastructure to think "above a single computer".

 ## What is it?